 A roundup of advocacy efforts includes:

-- “Public Infrastructure Procurement: A Whole New Ball Game?” a byline by Charles Sarlo, Esq., shared on the DMR blog and originally published in the NJAC County Biz newsletter.
+- A byline by Charles H. Sarlo, Esq., “Public Infrastructure Procurement: A Whole New Ball Game?” shared on the DMR blog and originally published in the NJAC County Biz newsletter.
 (April 2019)

-- “Municipalities and P3” a byline by Charles Sarlo, Esq. published in New Jersey Municipalities.
+- A byline by Charles H. Sarlo, Esq., “Municipalities and P3,” published in New Jersey Municipalities.
 (March 2019)